Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 ### Risk
 **Risk** can be defined as the probably frequency and probable magnitude of future loss.
 Risk also includes the potential of a potentially undesirable outcome (loss) resulting from a given action, activity, and/or inaction foreseen and unforeseen.
-Mapping the concept of risk in ArchiMate can be done with the assessment concept.
+Mapping the concept of risk in ArchiMate can be done with the *assessment* concept.
 In a threat model however, risk itself is not commonly modelled.
 What is far more useful is to model individual threats, control measures, etc.

 **Risk metrics** are metrics used to quantify risk.
-These should be included as attributes to the risk concept.
+These should be included as *attributes* to the risk concept.

-ASn **asset at risk**
-A **loss event** is any circumstance that causes a loss or damage to an asset.
+A **loss event** is any circumstance that causes a loss or damage to an asset. loss events can be mapped to the *business event* concept.

 ### Threat
 **Threats** are possible dangers that could exploit a vulnerability.
 It can refer to a threatening circumstance, an entity capable of causing harm, or the actual event that may cause harm.
 The general notion of a threat can be modelled as an ArchiMate driver, however since threat is an ambiguous term, more specific notions of threat are also used to more precisely model threats.